A Survey on Federated Unlearning: Challenges, Methods, and Future Directions: Discussions and Promising Directions

-The process of FU introduces significantly more non-determinism into the process compared to centralized MU.
-This is primarily due to the random client and data selection for global aggregation and local training in each round, as well as the presence of potentially numerous dropped and newly joined clients.
-The unlearning process becomes even more challenging when considering the need to recall past clients for unlearning and retraining, which can be particularly difficult for more complex FU schemes such as privacy-preserving FU as discussed earlier.
-In these cases, the integration of PPTs must also provide resilience to dynamic clients.
-To address these dynamic challenges, the development of client-dynamics-aware FU algorithms is a crucial area of research.
+The process of federated unlearning introduces significantly more non-determinism compared to centralized machine unlearning.
+This increased complexity arises from the random selection of clients and data for global aggregation and local training in each round, as well as the presence of potentially numerous dropped and newly joined clients.
+The unlearning process becomes even more challenging when considering the need to recall past clients for unlearning and retraining.
+This is particularly difficult for more complex FU schemes, such as privacy-preserving FU, where the integration of PETs must also provide resilience to dynamic client participation.
+Addressing these dynamic challenges requires the development of client-dynamics-aware FU algorithms.
+Such algorithms must be capable of adapting to the fluid nature of client involvement in FU, ensuring the integrity and effectiveness of the unlearning process even as clients frequently join or leave the network.
+This area of research is crucial for the advancement of FU, aiming to create robust solutions that maintain high standards of privacy and efficiency despite the inherent non-determinism of federated environments.